NewsLocal News

 "Payroll will investigate payments to employees after the separation date, including those noted above and pursue recovery of any improper payments," the department said in response to the findings.
 "DBM has also begun providing backdated termination reports to review so future instances can be caught before overpayment happens."

-Auditors also uncovered problems with adjustments made to employee pay and leave balances.
+Auditors also uncovered problems with adjustments to employee pay and leave balances.

 This especially was the case when department employees were granted military administrative leave.

-Between August 2015 and September 2022, auditors noticed four workers were overpaid.
+Between August 2015 and September 2022, auditors counted four workers that were overpaid.

-The department paid two employees a combined $84,557 after failing to switch their salaries from active to leave status, meaning both workers received full state and active duty salaries, instead of the owed difference.
+The department paid the two employees a combined $84,557 after failing to switch their salaries from active to leave status, indicating both workers received full state and active duty salaries, instead of the owed difference.

-Then in the case of three other department employees, they were paid military leave despite having no orders granting them such.
-This cost the department $60,108.
+In the case of three other department employees, they were paid military leave despite having no orders granting them such, costing the department $60,108.

-The agency claimed they weren't aware of these issues until auditors made them aware.
+The agency claims they weren't aware of these issues until auditors brought them up.

 "We will ensure that manually prepared listings of payroll adjustments are reviewed and approved by independent supervisory personnel, and that this approval is documented, before the listings are submitted to DBM for processing," the department said in response.